 These patterns don’t just disappear in adulthood.
 They show up in your relationships, your boundaries, your self-worth, and your nervous system.
 So if you feel triggered, reactive, or shut down around your parents, it’s not because you’re “too sensitive”, it’s because your system learned to survive in a dynamic where your emotional needs weren’t fully met.

-Working with adult children of emotionally immature parents requires more than just surface-level coping strategies.
+Healing the lasting impact of emotionally immature parenting requires more than just surface-level coping strategies.
 In our work together, we focus on helping you understand why these patterns exist and how to shift them at a deeper level.

 We start by making sense of your specific dynamic (not to blame, but to make sense of the roles you had to take on).
 What did you learn growing up about your emotions, your needs, and your role in the family?
 What parts of you had to step up to manage things?